 - The stomach rapidly expands with gas then rotates on the long axis.
 Entry to and exit from the stomach is prohibited, causing blood vessels to close and restriction of blood flow.

 In the early stages of bloat, the dog will be very uncomfortable.
-You might see him pacing and whining or trying unsuccessfully to get into a comfortable position.
-He might seem anxious, might lick, or keep staring at his stomach, and might attempt to vomit, without success.
+You might see it pacing and whining or trying unsuccessfully to get into a comfortable position.
+It might seem anxious, might lick, or keep staring at its stomach, and might attempt to vomit, without success.

 - Inability to get comfortable

 - Pacing or restlessness